-There are different rules and processes for sealing the various kinds of criminal records.
-To find out what kind of criminal record you have; the most valuable source for verification is the clerk of court where the case was handled.
+There are different rules and processes for sealing the various kinds of convictions.
+To find out what kind of convictions you have; the most valuable source for verification is the clerk of court where the case was handled.

 You can apply for record sealing without legal counsel, but it can be rejected if not properly filed.
 Most legal aid offices will assist you with the process and it is advised that you use them or legal counsel.

-Contact the clerk of courts office for the court information which should include the case numbers of all your convictions and all your non-convictions.
+Contact the clerk of courts office for the court information which should include the case numbers of all your convictions and all your non-convictions per application.
+Under the Revised Code, an applicant may request to have the records of more than one case in a single application.
 The information should include the degree of each of your offenses, the date of conviction or non-conviction, and the date you completed your sentences if applicable.

-Obtain from the clerk of courts the expungement/sealing application form(s).
-Expungement Form
+Obtain from the clerk of courts the sealing application form(s).
+Sealing Form

 Complete the form(s) and make copies as indicated on the form(s).

 File the form in the county where the case originated.
-Filing fee for Trumbull County Court Central Division is $60.00 for a case with a conviction and $40.00 for a case that was dismissed.
+Sealing filing fee for Trumbull County Court Central Division is $50.00 (non-refundable) for convictions & no filing fee for non-convictions per application.
+Under the Revised Code, an applicant may request to have the records of more than one case in a single application.
 This fee is payable upon filing motion and is due regardless if you qualify or not.
 If you cannot afford the fee, you have the right to have the fee waived.
 Ask for a poverty affidavit form to file to have the fee waived.
 The Judge will accept or reject either of the forms filed.
 The clerk of courts will schedule a hearing date and notify all parties involved.

 The prosecutor may file an objection that would block the sealing of your records.
 The objection will include the specific reasons before the hearing.
 Between your filing and the date of hearing, the Probation Department will verify that you are eligible; that may include that they run a national criminal background check.